Lead: Elemental form

 Lead has many uses in the construction industry; lead sheets are used as architectural metals in roofing material, cladding, flashing, gutters and gutter joints, roof parapets.
 Lead is still used in statues and sculptures, (Note: For example, a firm "...producing quality [lead] garden ornament from our studio in West London for over a century".) including for armatures.
 In the past it was often used to balance the wheels of cars; for environmental reasons this use is being phased out in favor of other materials.

 Lead is added to copper alloys, such as brass and bronze, to improve machinability and for its lubricating qualities.
 Being practically insoluble in copper, the lead forms solid globules in imperfections throughout the alloy, such as grain boundaries.
 In low concentrations, as well as acting as a lubricant, the globules hinder the formation of swarf as the alloy is worked, thereby improving machinability.
 Copper alloys with larger concentrations of lead are used in bearings.
 The lead provides lubrication, and the copper provides the load-bearing support.

 Lead's high density, atomic number, and formability form the basis for use of lead as a barrier that absorbs sound, vibration, and radiation.
 Lead has no natural resonance frequencies; as a result, sheet-lead is used as a sound deadening layer in the walls, floors, and ceilings of sound studios.
 Organ pipes are often made from a lead alloy, mixed with various amounts of tin to control the tone of each pipe.
-Lead is an established shielding material from radiation in nuclear science and in X-ray rooms due to its denseness and high attenuation coefficient.
+Lead is an established shielding material from radiation in nuclear science and in X-ray rooms due to its density (which gives it a high attenuation coefficient) as well as its remarkably high mass attenuation coefficient (it attenuates per unit mass better than many other dense materials).
 Molten lead has been used as a coolant for lead-cooled fast reactors.